nextbreakpoint/flink-k8s-toolbox/README.md

 ## Generate SSL certificates and keystores

-Execute the script secrets.sh to generate self-signed certificates and keystores required to run the Flink Operator.
+Execute the script secrets.sh to generate self-signed certificates and keystores to use with the Flink Operator:

     ./secrets.sh flink-operator key-password keystore-password truststore-password

 This command will generate new certificates and keystores in the directory secrets.

-## Monitoring Flink Operator
+## Monitor Flink Operator

-The operator exposes metrics to Prometheus on port 8080 by default.
-The metrics are exposed using HTTP protocol.
+The operator exposes metrics to Prometheus on port 8080 by default:

     http://localhost:8080/metrics

 ## Install Flink Operator

-Create a namespace with command:
+Create a namespace.
+Let's assume the namespace is flink, but you can use any name:

     kubectl create namespace flink

 Create a secret which contain the keystore and the truststore files:

-    kubectl create secret generic flink-operator-ssl -n flink \
+    kubectl -n flink create secret generic flink-operator-ssl \
         --from-file=keystore.jks=secrets/keystore-operator-api.jks \
         --from-file=truststore.jks=secrets/truststore-operator-api.jks \
         --from-literal=keystore-secret=keystore-password \
         --from-literal=truststore-secret=truststore-password

-Install the operator's CRD resource with commands:
+Install the operator's CRD resource with Helm command:

     helm install --name flink-k8s-toolbox-crd helm/flink-k8s-toolbox-crd

-Install the operator's namespaced resources with command:
+Install the operator's resources with SSL enabled:

     helm install --name flink-k8s-toolbox-operator --namespace flink helm/flink-k8s-toolbox-operator --set secretName=flink-operator-ssl

+Or if you prefer install the operator's resources with SSL disabled:

+    helm install --name flink-k8s-toolbox-operator --namespace flink helm/flink-k8s-toolbox-operator

 Run the operator with command:

-    kubectl scale deployment -n flink flink-operator --replicas=1
+    kubectl -n flink scale deployment flink-operator --replicas=1

 ## Uninstall Flink Operator

 Stop the operator with command:

-    kubectl scale deployment -n flink flink-operator --replicas=0
+    kubectl -n flink scale deployment flink-operator --replicas=0

-Remove the operator's namespaced resources with command:
+Remove the operator's resources with command:

     helm delete --purge flink-k8s-toolbox-operator